 Pictures that are destined to be printed, on the other hand, need to have a much higher resolution, for printers are capable or reproducing much finer detail than computer monitors.
-Many digital cameras have a resolution of 8 megapixels or more (file size more than 3 MB), and this will give a good result when printed even up to A4 size.
+Many digital cameras, including smartphone cameras, have a resolution of 8 megapixels or more (file size more than 3 MB), and this will give a good result when printed even up to A4 size.

 There are many different formats for saving digital images.
 Some are 'lossless' formats which can produce very large files, others are 'lossy' formats which make the file size much smaller at the cost of a (usually small) loss of image quality.
 Here are some of the most important formats for you as a GIMP user: